bwinter/tha/PRE_MEETING.md

 - [ ] Ask the team representatives to forward the [THA Getting Started document](https://docs.google.com/document/d/1h34W05UgqHF935SNWxZK8hoSBYK-w3-wBwSPPr1FpD8/edit) to their team to read before the THA.

 - [ ] Review the [recommended metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700) with the team representatives and work with them to customize them if need be.

+- [ ] Meeting space?
+(Conference / Remote?)
+TODO: Find a place for this.